 - Mulan: To show that Cri-Kee is a lucky cricket, Mulan's grandmother crosses a street wearing a blindfold.
 Even Cri-Kee is scared by the ensuing chaos but she's unharmed and describes it as proof of Cri-Kee's luck.

 - The Great Race had The Great Leslie strolling through a massive pie fight in a royal kitchen.
 It was his attempt to dodge one pie too many that led to his diving face first into the one pie that got him.

-- Star Wars had R2D2 and C3PO amble across a corridor during a pitched firefight between Rebel and Imperial forces.
+- A New Hope had R2D2 and C3PO amble across a corridor during a pitched firefight between Rebel and Imperial forces.

 - And again in Attack of the Clones, this time with C3PO "beside himself".